wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/manage-datasets-power-bi/includes/4-power-bi-gateway.md

 ## Use an on-premises gateway

 Before you can connect to your on-premises data source, you need to [install the on-premises data gateway](https://docs.microsoft.com/data-integration/gateway/service-gateway-install/?azure-portal=true), and then configure it to suit your organizational needs.
-This task is usually done by an admin in your organization.
+Usually, this task is completed by an admin in your organization.

 When the on-premises gateway is installed and configured, you can start the gateway and then sign in by using your Microsoft 365 organization account.